slateci/slateci.github.io/_posts/2021-01-27-persistent-volumes.md

 ## Conclusion

 With just a few commands we were able create a persistent volume and run an application that consumes that volume.
-Applications running on SLATE are run through containers and are ephemeral.
-If an application crashes or is otherwise not responding, SLATE will relaunch the application.
-Without a persistent volume, anything saved in the applicationw would be lost as it is just written locally in the container.
-However, with a persistent volume the application will relaunch and mount that volume so that saved data is available to the new container.
+Persistent volumes have a lifecycle independent of an application.
+If an application is relaunched (for an upgrade or restarted after a crash) the data on the volume is still available to the new application instance.

-### Final notes: Logging into JupyterLab
+## Final notes: Logging into JupyterLab

 If you followed along with this tutorial you will now have JupyterLab running on a SLATE cluster.
 While the tutorial demonstrating how to use persistent volumes is complete, it would be nice to know how to log into your new JupyterLab instance and save a notebook to the persistent volume.